College Rankings and Surveys

 What is my best source of information as a prospective student?

-You won’t find this information in U.S. News.
+You won’t find this information in U.S. News and World Report.
 The rankings are based on data that has nothing to do with what you’ll experience.

 We invite you to visit Maharishi University of Management.
 The quality of education and the experience you’ll find here simply cannot be captured either in words or rankings.